Four types of DCA

 In surveillance areas, cattle over 24 months of age are tested every 5 years.

-The current disease control areas are valid from 1 February 2024 to 28 February 2025.
+The current disease control areas are valid from 1 February 2024.